Roll20/roll20-character-sheets/Star Wars Saga Edition/README.md

 Change log
 ============
+July 4, 2014 -
+* Added Dropdown to choose the Defense used for Damage Threshold for PCs and NPCs

 June 23, 2014 -
 * Included a tab for NPCs.
 Includes very limited auto-calculations as it's meant to be a shortcut to just adding an NPC.
 There is however the capability to add very basic calculations.
 For Attacks, Damage and Skills.
 The prefix "npc-" must be used to reference NPC Attributes